harrycresswell/harry/site/content/notes/practical-javascript-functions.md

----
++++
-title: "Functions"
+title = "Functions"
-date: 2018-07-30T09:40:59+01:00
+date = 2018-07-30T09:40:59+01:00
-slug: "parctical-javascript-functions"
+slug = "parctical-javascript-functions"
-tags: ["JavaScript"]
-description: "Functions are like recipes; a set of instructions which can be given to someone so they know exactly what to do or how to make something."
+tags = ["JavaScript", "Coursenotes"] description = "Functions are like recipes; a set of instructions which can be given to someone so they know exactly what to do or how to make something." syndicate = "false"
----
++++

 This is Part 2 of my notes on Gordon Zhu’s [Practical JavaScript](https://watchandcode.com/p/practical-javascript), in this part we focus on improving our Todo App by using Functions to make our commands easier to write.
 Here’s [Part 1](notes/practical-javascript-arrays/) incase you missed it.